 Four years later, in spring 1946, the county park commission decided the swimming beach would not be opened for the summer, citing increased pollution from industrial dumping, sewage overflows, and runoff from streets. it was also noted that the deteriorating bathhouse was beyond repair.

 One assumes Mr. Koether, for one, was not sorry to see the era come to an end.

 Starting in the late 1920s and into the 1950s, Cement Lake was slowly filled in with rubbish, leveled off, and in the fullness of time became a parking lot for the University of Wisconsin-Milwaukee.

-Today’s park is believed to be honeycombed with old mine shafts which may explain several sinkholes that have occurred over the years, some six feet wide and 70 to 80 feet deep.
+Today’s Estabrook Park is believed to be honeycombed with old mine shafts which may explain several sinkholes that have occurred over the years, some six feet wide and 70 to 80 feet deep.
 In the early 1960s, the old beach parking lot was closed after several major sinkholes opened.
 That former parking lot is now the dog exercise area.
-If Fido abruptly vanishes one day, well, you’ve been warned.

 Lost Milwaukee, a new book from The History Press containing the very best from Milwaukee Notebook, is now available.
 Click here for more details.